Authors push back on the growing number of AI 'scam' books on Amazon

 Amazon spokesperson Lindsay Hamilton sent a statement that outlined the recent steps the company has taken on the AI front.
 Last year, the company implemented a policy where all publishers using Kindle Direct Publishing must provide information about whether their content is AI generated.
 There is also a cap to the number of titles that can be published in a day.

 "We both proactively prevent books from being listed as well as remove books that do not adhere to those guidelines, including content that creates a poor customer experience," the statement says.
-"When patterns of abuse warrant it, we also suspend publisher accounts to prevent repeated abuse."
+"We have more recently begun limiting the publication of summaries and workbooks based on existing titles in our store."
+It adds: "When patterns of abuse warrant it, we also suspend publisher accounts to prevent repeated abuse."

 Rasenberger says the publishers posting these books benefit from increasingly more sophisticated AI tools that can generate low-quality "scam" books quickly.
 "By the time Amazon finds out about them, they've already made some money and they move on to something else," she says.